Sensasian Community Consultation Event

 Arthur Berry On The Streets Exhibition

-The exhibition will run from August to October, beginning in Stoke-on-Trent City Centre (Hanley, 4 August – 14 September) before moving to Newcastle-under-Lyme town centre (20 September – end of October).
+The exhibition runs from August to October, beginning in Stoke-on-Trent City Centre (Hanley), 4 August – 14 September, before moving to Newcastle-under-Lyme town centre (16 September – 2 November).

 This event also forms part of the celebrations for Stoke-on-Trent’s 100th anniversary year.
 Find out more at sot100.org.uk